swaker854/InetSoftWork/freehand tables.md

 Next, move Category and Product into the first two cells of the third column.
 Make sure expand on both is set to horizontal.
 ![](screenshots/move-in-category-and-product.PNG)

+Drag Gross Amount into the bottom cell of the third column
 ![](screenshots/drag-out-gross-amount-again.PNG)